-- submitted by the English speaking authors should be in English. - (b) The first page should be set out as follows: - Title, with the first word only capitalised.
-Note: The inclusion of 'Series' or 'Part numbers' in the title of a communication is not allowed. - (ii) Authors' names, with one forename for each, with an asterisk (\) indicating the author for correspondence. - (iii) Authors' address or addresses (affiliation, including department's name for the universities, postal code, city, country, fax number and e-mail address). - (iv) A summary stating the main finding(s) (no more than three sentences). - (v) Main text, first paragraph not indented, double-line spacing. - (c) Spacings must be those required in print, e.g. each paragraph must be indented.
-A space must be left after numerals (except where these occur in chemical names), when these qualify units (e.g. 3 g), but not when they are multiples (10k). - (d) Attention should be paid to italisizing and punctuation (or its absence) in symbols and chemical names. - (e) Textual footnotes should be presented separately from the main text and the numbered bibliography, and given symbols in the sequence †, ‡, §, ¶. - (f) Abbreviations and acronyms must be defined at their first appearance and be used only sparingly.
-English spelling should follow that used in the Oxford English Dictionary. - (g) The inclusion of Cyrillic symbols in the English text is not allowed. - (h) Only personal acknowledgements and those indicating financial support of the research will be published.
+- (a) The first page should be set out as follows: - Title, with the first word only capitalised.
+Note: The inclusion of 'Series' or 'Part numbers' in the title of a communication is not allowed. - (ii) Authors' names, with full forename for each, with an asterisk (\) indicating the author for correspondence. - (iii) Authors' address or addresses (affiliation, including department's name for the universities, postal code, city, country, fax number and e-mail address). - (iv) A summary stating the main finding(s) (no more than three sentences). - (v) Main text, double-line spacing. - (b) A space must be left after numerals (except where these occur in chemical names), when these qualify units (e.g. 3 g), but not when they are multiples $(10^3k)$ . - (c) Attention should be paid to italisizing and punctuation (or its absence) in symbols and chemical names. - (d) Textual footnotes should be presented separately from the main text and the numbered bibliography, and given symbols in the sequence †, ‡, §, ¶.

+- (e) Abbreviations and acronyms must be defined at their first appearance and be used only sparingly.
+Both British and American spellings are acceptable but one or the other should be consistently used within the article. - (f) The inclusion of Cyrillic symbols in the English text is not allowed - (g) Only personal acknowledgements and those indicating financial support of the research will be published.
 Dedications are not allowed.